Naveen-soni25-1/Programming_languages/README.md

 🚀 About Me

-🖥️ Self-learning Python and JavaScript through books
+🖥️ Self-learning Python and JavaScript through books (started on 20th January,2025)

 🎯 Aspiring Software Engineer with a goal to work in Japan